 Creativity is a Survival Skill

 If you are in a survival situation and you lack food, clothing, or shelter.
-Your ability to solve your problem creatively becomes a survival skill.
+Your ability to solve your problems in a new way becomes a survival skill.
+Creativity isn’t just about art.
+Creativity is thinking differently.
+Adapting to new situations.

 Creativity reduces stress.
 Creative people “tend not to get as easily flustered when faced with an emotional or physical hurdle.”
 (It certainly helps me!)

-Creativity is also a way to exercise the brain.
+Creativity is also a way of exercising the brain.
 And yes, exercising your brain is as important as exercising your body.

 Build Your Creative Skills

-Want to exercise your creativity?
-I’m borrowing and adapting an exercise I learned from artist, Elizabeth Leggett.
+For this first exercise, I’m borrowing and adapting something I learned from artist Elizabeth Leggett.

 Get something to write on.
 Go to your kitchen.
 Get one or two spices out of your cabinet.Take a big sniff of one of those spices.